 The following methods are used for this:

 3. Electrocoagulation.
-Can be used on any part of the body, effective if there is a black mole on the back, chest, limbs.
+Can be used on any part of the body, effective if there is a black mole on the back, chest, or limbs.
 Leaves virtually no traces.

 Prevention of degeneration of moles